markosloizou/Cyprus-Corona-Virus/README.md

 To test this hypothesis data until the second week of April are needed.
 I will add daily updates for the predictions of the next day using  different models and by the end of March I will try to answer what is the correlation between the first set of measures and the number of new cases.

+## March 27

+The R2 score of the exponential fit is now better than that of the Linear fit.

+GP:
+> 172.8 [169.2, 176.5]

+GP New Cases:
+> 12.0 [7.4,16.6]

+>Prediction for tomorrow using exponential fit: 179.0

+>Prediction for tomorrow using Linear fit: 153.7

 ## March 26
 GP:
 > 152.6 [148.1, 157.2]